Parabolic Hecke eigensheaves: Hecke eigensheaves

 \

-Note that: \begin{itemize} \item In this formulation we deliberately ommited the Higgs fields on the two sides of the Hecke condition.
-The reason is that from the spectral description we have already argued that the Higgs fields will match generically, i.e. away form the exceptional loci of the birational map $\abH \to \Jac\times \sC$.
-Thus if we know that the underlying bundles match everywhere, then the Higgs fields will have to match automatically. \item As explained in Remark~\ref{rem:away.from.curves} it suffices to check that one of {\bfseries Alternative (i)} and {\bfseries Alternative (ii)} holds away from finitely many curves in $X\times C$ and their preimages in $Y\times \sC$, $H$, and $\abH$.
-Since $\abH$ and $Y\times \sC$ are isomorphic away from finitely many curves in $Y\times \sC$ this means that it is sufficient to verify the spectral version of the two alternatives away from a codimension two locus in $Y\times \sC$. \item Since the Fourier-Mukai bundle $\mycal{L}_{A}$ on the Jacobian satisfies the eigensheaf property $\aj^{*}\mycal{L}_{A} = \mycal{L}_{A}\boxtimes A$, it follows that the dependence on $A$ decouples from the conditions in {\bfseries Alternative (i)} and {\bfseries Alternative (ii)}.
-In other words, conditions {\bfseries Alternative (i)} and {\bfseries Alternative (ii)} for $A_{t,t}$, $M_{T,T}$, $E_{t}$, $F_{T}$, and $\bQ_{\lift(T,t)}$ correspondoing to a degree zero line bundle $A$ on $\sC$ are equivalent to the same conditions for the $A_{t,t}$, $M_{T,T}$, $E_{t}$, $F_{T}$, and $\bQ_{\lift(T,t)}$ corresponding to the trivial line bundle $\mathcal{O}_{\sC}$. \end{itemize}
+Note that: \begin{itemize} \item In this formulation we deliberately omitted the Higgs fields on the two sides of the Hecke condition.
+The reason is that from the spectral description we have already argued that the Higgs fields will match generically, i.e. away from the exceptional loci of the birational map $\abH \to \Jac\times \sC$.
+Thus if we know that the underlying bundles match everywhere, then the Higgs fields will have to match automatically. \item As explained in Remark~\ref{rem:away.from.curves} it suffices to check that condition \eqref{eq:ab.condition} or equivalently condition \eqref{eq:ab.condition.spectral} holds away from finitely many curves in $X\times C$ and their preimages in $Y\times \sC$, $H$, and $\abH$.
+Since $\abH$ and $Y\times \sC$ are isomorphic away from finitely many curves in $Y\times \sC$ this means that it is sufficient to verify the spectral version \eqref{eq:ab.condition.spectral} of the abelianized Hecke condition away from a codimension two locus in $Y\times \sC$. \item Since the Fourier-Mukai bundle $\mycal{L}_{\mathfrak{a}}$ on the Jacobian satisfies the eigensheaf property $\aj^{*}\mycal{L}_{\mathfrak{a}} = \mycal{L}_{\mathfrak{a}}\boxtimes \mathfrak{a}$, it follows that the dependence on $\mathfrak{a}$ decouples from \eqref{eq:ab.condition} and \eqref{eq:ab.condition.spectral}.
+In other words, the condition \eqref{eq:ab.condition} on $E_{t}$, $F_{T}$, $F_{T}'$, and $\bQ_{\lift(T,t)}$ (equivalently the condition \eqref{eq:ab.condition.spectral} on $\mathfrak{a}_{t,t}$, $M_{T,T}$, $M_{T,T}'$) correspondoing to a degree zero line bundle $\mathfrak{a}$ on $\sC$ is equivalent to the same condition on $E_{t}$, $F_{T}$, $F_{T}'$ and $\bQ_{\lift(T,t)}$ (equivalently the condition \eqref{eq:ab.condition.spectral} on $\mathcal{O}_{t,t}$, $M_{T,T}$, $M_{T,T}'$, and $\bQ_{\lift(T,t)}$) corresponding to the trivial line bundle $\mathcal{O}_{\sC}$. \end{itemize}

 \